Why Milialar occurs and how to prevent it

 Typically, a dermatologist or other specialist healthcare provider makes the diagnosis of milia.
 They carefully scrutinize the size, form, and color of the lumps as they undertake a comprehensive visual examination of your skin.
 For a closer examination, they occasionally use magnification equipment like a dermatoscope.

 For a thorough assessment, your medical background, medication use, and skincare products are also taken into account.
 If there is any doubt, a microscopic examination may done on a small tissue sample (biopsy) taken from one of the pimples.
 A precise diagnosis is necessary for individualized milia treatment.
-Self-diagnosis is discourage because various skin disorders might resemble milia, highlighting the value of expert assessment and direction.
+Self-diagnosis is discouraging because various skin disorders might resemble milia, highlighting the value of expert assessment and direction.

 Milialar Treatment Options